On the cross-validation bias due to unsupervised pre-processing: Introduction

 The rest of this paper proceeds as follows: in Section \ref{sec:motivation} and the Supplementary we make the case that this methodological error is common in a wide range of scientific disciplines and tools, despite the fact that it can be easily avoided (see Section \ref{sec:therightway}).
 In Sections \ref{sec:notation} and \ref{sec:basic_properties} we give the basic definitions and properties of the bias due to unsupervised preprocessing.
-In addition to the main example presented in Section~\ref{sec:feature_selected_linreg}, in Section~\ref{sec:additional_examples} we study two additional examples: grouping of rare categories and rescaling prior to regularized regression.
+In addition to the main example presented in Section~\ref{sec:feature_selected_linreg}, in Section~\ref{sec:additional_examples} we study two additional examples: grouping of rare categories and rescaling prior to lasso linear regression.
 These examples shed more light on the origins of the bias and highlight the richness of the phenomenon.
-In Section \ref{sec:pathological} we explain why meaningful upper bounds on the bias are unattainable in the most general settings and describe particular settings where such upper bounds may be obtained after all.
+In Section~\ref{sec:model_selection} we consider model selection in the presence of unsupervised preprocessing and demonstrate that it indeed induces a small performance penalty in the case of rescaled lasso linear regression.
+In Section~\ref{sec:pathological}, we explain why meaningful upper bounds on the bias are unattainable under the most general settings.
+However, we describe particular settings where such upper bounds may be attained after all.